HERITAGE FABRIC DYEING….FROM JAPAN

 The overall process involved in creating a shibori dyed fabric is extremely ingenious.
 Folding, twisting and binding the fabric without actually knowing the end design we get to find.
 The untying of the dyed piece is a thrill experience which consistently creates beautiful results.

-As shibori dates back to 8th century, this long time frame gave artisans to develop various methods or techniques to create great indigo dyed patterns on the white cloth (usually silk, hemp, or cotton).
-The techniques to create shibori, is broadly grouped into :
+As shibori dates back to 8th century, this long time frame gave artisans to develop various methods or techniques to create great patterns from THE BLUE DYE – INDIGO on the white cloth (usually silk, hemp, or cotton).

-Here are some famous shibori techniques to look for:
+Here are 7 famous shibori techniques which are popular worldwide :

 1. Kanoko shibori (The Bound-Resist Technique)